18F/join.tts.gsa.gov/pages/index.md

 {% endif %}
 {% endfor %}

-**We are hiring** and will be sharing upcoming jobs and open positions soon.
+**We are hiring** and will be sharing upcoming jobs and open positions as they are available.

 ## Upcoming positions